A Burden Shared is a Burden Halved: A Fairness-Adjusted Approach to Classification: Methodology

+This section explores the connections and distinctions between FASI and existing methods developed under the sufficiency principle in fairness research.
+Additionally, we provide insights about recent developments in conformal inference relevant to FASI.

+Our formulation in \eqref{FSR-a} is closely related to the sufficiency principle \eqref{suff-princ} in the fairness literature, but it overcomes several of its limitations.
+First, \eqref{FSR-a} operates within a selective classification framework by offering an indecision option for cases requiring further review, thereby enabling effective error rate control at user-specified levels.
+Second, we define the FSR notion to aggregate decision errors over m new individuals, which addresses the sufficiency principle’s limitation of only pertaining to the error rate of an individual decision.
+Lastly, many algorithms developed under the sufficiency principle are complex and computationally intensive, lacking finite sample guarantees when applied to outputs from black-box models.
+In contrast, the FASI algorithm effectively controls the FSR in finite samples without relying on assumptions about the underlying model, classification algorithm, or score accuracy.
+A detailed comparison with related works, including \cite{zeng2022fair} and \cite{Lee_21}, is provided in Section \ref{appendix:related_algorithms} of the Supplement.

+The R-value can be interpreted within the conformal inference framework \citep{vovk05, lei14prediction}.
+In Section \ref{RQP:sec} of the Supplement, we show that a variant of our R-value coincides with the Benjamini–Hochberg (BH) adjusted q‑value applied to conformal p‑values \citep{mary22semi, Batetal21} in the one‑class classification setting \citep{Moyetal96, Khaetal09, Kemetal13}. {In contrast to our focus on selective inference, recent contributions such as \cite{Angelopoulos_25_book} and \cite{Gibbs_25} primarily address group-conditional coverage without providing guarantees in selective settings.
+As noted in \cite{benjamini2005false} and \cite{Gazetal25}, selective inference poses significantly greater statistical challenges than standard conditional coverage, corresponding to a distinct inferential objective.
+We expand on these points in Appendix \ref{subsec:RV-conformal} (Remark \ref{rem:conditional-cover}).

-While we conjecture that the PRDS approach may be relevant, its extension to our specific context seems to be non-trivial.
-As discussed in Section \ref{RQP:sec} of the Supplement, our $R$-values do not explicitly utilize conformal $p$-values under the binary classification setup.
-Therefore, our theory via martingales appears to be a simple and equally effective alternative.
-Furthermore, implementing conformal $p$-values, which are based on one-class classifiers, directly in our binary classification problem involves discarding labeled outliers and would result in a loss of information.
-Related issues have recently been investigated in \cite{Liaetal22}.
+The theory presented in \cite{Batetal21} encounters a complication similar to ours, as the conformal p-values are dependent.
+To address this, \cite{Batetal21} first shows that the conformal p-values satisfy the condition of positive regression dependence on a subset (PRDS) and then applies the theory in \cite{BenYek01} to establish the validity of FDR control.
+While we conjecture that the PRDS approach may be relevant, its extension to our specific context is non-trivial because our R-values do not explicitly utilize conformal p-values under the binary classification setup.
+Therefore, our martingale-based theory appears to be a suitable and equally effective alternative.
+Moreover, incorporating conformal p-values—which rely on one-class classifiers—directly into our binary classification problem would entail discarding labeled outliers and consequently lead to information loss; this issue has been explored in a recent study by \cite{Liaetal22}.

+Our mirror process leverages a calibration set containing data from both classes, unlike the counting knockoff approach (e.g., \citealp{weinstein17counting, Batetal21}), which relies solely on null training data (see Section \ref{RQP:sec} of the Supplement for further discussion).
+Using data from both classes eliminates the need for Storey's adjustment, which is required by both the counting knockoff and conformal BH methods \citep{Batetal21, JinCan23} to mitigate the conservativeness of the BH procedure.
+Additionally, our method addresses fairness in FSR control -- a topic that the aforementioned conformal methods have not explored.